ZacVND/FYP/README.md

 The top row bold by default in Github Markdown, therefore it is left as empty as a workaround to achieve this look.

 ## Requirements ##
+**This project has been tested on macOS Mojave and Ubuntu 18.04 LTS**

 **General**
 * Python 3.7 or higher
 * sklearn